 You Want To Conduct Business Under A Different Name

 This is a much more common business practice than entrepreneurs may realize.
-Many sole proprietors may conduct business under a name that isn’t their own personal name.
+Many sole proprietors may conduct business under a name other than their own personal name.
 Should they decide to do this, however, they must register for a DBA.

 For example, let’s say there’s a sole proprietor named Tom Jones.
 Tom runs an ecommerce stationery storefront named “Upbeat Cards.”
 Tom does not want to operate the business under his personal name, so he needs to register for a DBA.
 Once he has registered for a DBA, he can now do business under the name “Upbeat Cards.”
 He can also accept payments made out to the name of his ecommerce shop.